Lesson 6 Compounding the Problem Develop Understanding

 Compare the amount of money that you would have after

-It turns out that the value you found in your compounding problem is
+It turns out that the value you found in your compounding problem is 100 times a very famous irrational number, named

 It is fairly typical for savings accounts to be compounded monthly.
 Compare the amount of money in two savings accounts after